psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 sais, " wend forth, ffole, in the devills way!
 who made thee soe bold wv'th my palfrey? "
 the carle himselfe he stood there by:
-" man! this buffett thou shalt abuy. `[abay, MS. says Madden. — F.]` " he hitt the Bishopp vpon the crowne,
+"man! this buffett thou shalt abuy. `[abay, MS. says Madden. — F.]` " he hitt the Bishopp vpon the crowne,
 that his miter & he ffell downe.
-" Mercy! " said the Bishopp, " I am a clarke!
+"Mercy! " said the Bishopp, " I am a clarke!
 somewhatt I can of chr[i]sts werke."
 he saith, " by the Clergye I sett nothing,
 nor yett by thy Miter nor by thy ringe.